joseantonio2001/secure_framework/README.md

 -   Verifies that a secret stored in Rails Credentials can be successfully loaded in the controller and displayed on a protected page.
 -   Confirms that the test suite can run without the actual master.key by correctly stubbing Rails.application.credentials.
 -   Checks that the UI handles cases where the secret is missing gracefully.

+#### Dependency Audit Tests
+-   Verifies that the Dependency Audit page renders correctly for an authenticated user.
+-   Tests the "no vulnerabilities found" scenario, checking for the success message.
+-   Tests the "vulnerability found" scenario by using a mock scanner to inject a fake vulnerability, and confirms that the details are displayed correctly in the results table.

 ### Running the Test Suite